JanisKarasa/jk-digital-careers-website-v2/README.md

 ### Cloud:
 - Deploying website to the cloud Render.com
 - Setting up a cloud **MySQL** database on PlanetScale.com
-- Managing sensitive connection credentials as environment variables
+- Managing sensitive connection credentials as environment variables with a Secret File (.env) and python-dotenv library for safe deployment
+- Managing SSL Certificates for safe connection to database
 ### Mailto:
 - Adding mailto: links for the buttons 'Apply' and 'Contact Us'
 - Constructing email templates and converting them to URLs